JohnEstropia/CoreStore/README.md

 Simple, elegant, and smart Core Data programming with Swift

 ## Features
 - Supports multiple persistent stores per *data stack*, just the way .xcdatamodeld files are supposed to.
-HardcoreData will also manage one *data stack* by default, but you can create and manage as many as you need. (see "Setting up")
+HardcoreData will also manage one *data stack* by default, but you can create and manage as many as you need.
-- Ability to plug-in your own logging framework (or your favorite 3rd-party logger). (see "Logging and error handling")
+- Ability to plug-in your own logging framework (or any of your favorite 3rd-party logger)
+- Gets around a limitation with other Core Data wrappers where the entity name should be the same as the `NSManagedObject` subclass name.
+HardcoreData loads entity-to-class mappings from the .xcdatamodeld file, so you are free to name them independently.
+- Observe a list of `NSManagedObject`'s using `ManagedObjectListController`, a clean wrapper for `NSFetchedResultsController`.
+Another controller, `ManagedObjectController`, lets you observe changes for a single object without using KVO.
+Both controllers can have multiple observers as well, so there is no extra overhead when sharing the same data source for multiple screens.
 - Makes it hard to fall into common concurrency mistakes.
-All Core Data tasks are encapsulated into safer, higher-level abstractions without sacrificing flexibility and customizability. (see "Saving and processing transactions")
+All `NSManagedObjectContext` tasks are encapsulated into safer, higher-level abstractions without sacrificing flexibility and customizability.
-- Provides convenient API for common use cases. (see "Fetching and querying")
+- Provides convenient API for common use cases.
-- Pleasant API designed around Swift’s code elegance and type safety. (see "TL;DR sample codes")
+- Clean API designed around Swift’s code elegance and type safety.

 #### TL;DR sample codes